 - Based on the number of credits that you attempt, your savings could be as much as $10,751 for a 30-credit portfolio.

-Please contact the Coordinator of Prior Learning Assessment with any additional questions or to explore your eligibility for portfolio development as a means of earning credit:
+Please contact the Director of Academic Support and Prior Learning Assessment with any additional questions or to explore your eligibility for portfolio development as a means of earning credit: